Mike Maker (basketball)

-Michael Jon Maker (born November 9, 1965) is the former head coach of Marist College men's basketball.
+Michael Jon Maker (born November 9, 1965) is an American college basketball coach who is currently an assistant coach at the University of St. Thomas.
+He was previously the head coach at Marist College.

-Biography
+Early years

+Maker grew up in Salinas, California and played high school basketball at North Salinas High School before playing college basketball at Hartnell College and California Baptist University.

 Coaching career

+Assistant coach

-After a playing career at California Baptist University, Maker joined the staff of his alma mater as an assistant and junior varsity head coach, a position he held for two seasons.
-In 1990, he spent one season as the head women's basketball coach at Hartnell College before moving on to Dartmouth, where he served as an assistant from 1991 to 2002.
+After graduating from Cal Baptist, he joined the staff of his alma mater as an assistant and junior varsity head coach, a position he held for two seasons.
+In 1990, he spent one season as the head women's basketball coach at Hartnell College before moving on to Dartmouth College, where he served as an assistant from 1991 to 2002.
 Maker also had stops at Samford, West Virginia, and Creighton as an assistant before landing the men's head coaching job at Division III Williams College.

+Williams (2008–2014)

 In his six seasons at Williams, Maker guided the Ephs to a 147–32 record (.821 winning percentage), and three Final Four appearances, including the title game in 2010 and 2014.

+Marist (2014–2018)

-On June 17, 2014, Maker was named the 11th head coach in Marist basketball history, replacing Jeff Bower, who left to become the general manager of the NBA's Detroit Pistons.
+On June 17, 2014, Maker was named the 11th head coach in Marist Red Foxes men's basketball history, replacing Jeff Bower, who left to become the general manager of the NBA's Detroit Pistons.
 After a 28-97 record over four seasons, Maker was fired from Marist in 2018.

+Return to assistant coaching (2018–present)

-Maker was named an assistant coach at St. Thomas on April 1, 2021 as the school transitions to Division I status for the 2021–22 season.
+Maker was named an assistant coach at the University of St. Thomas on April 1, 2021.